tophburns/assignment_5_1/readme.md

 Weather also plays a role in coupon acceptance with sunny days showing a higher acceptance rate at 59% compared to rainy days at 46%.

-Below are a more details on how the acceptance rate was impact by driver monthly visits beyond the summary given above.
+Below are a more summary details on how the acceptance rate was impact by driver monthly visits beyond the summary given above.
+More details on my research and findings, including multiple plots of the data, can be found [in the associated Jupyter notebook](./prompt.ipynb)

+## Recommendations

+My initial recommendation would be to focus on coupons to lower cost restaurants and take aways, particularly on warm sunny days.
+For more expensive destinations, targeting those coupons at particular audiences to increase adoption.
+For instance, healthcare workers and students accept coffee coupons at high rates, targeting these coupons for drivers in the proximity of universities and hospitals should show high levels of acceptance.

+## Next Steps

 If I were to continue exploring this data I would look to see if other demographics impact acceptance rate like education level, marital or family status.
 Or some of the contextual data, for instance is a driver more likely to accept a coupon if they're on their way home versus on their way to work?
 Would you accept a bar coupon on your way home but not on your way to work?
 Or vice versa with coffee coupons?

 ## Bar Coupons